Find a DoctorPatient Portal

 If you’re considering the procedure, knowledge of the cost and what’s included allows you to plan appropriately

-The total cost of a vasectomy can range from $300 to $3,000, depending on several factors.
+The total cost of a vasectomy can range from around $300 to $3,500, depending on several factors.
 You can expect this to cover the initial consultation, the procedure itself, and the post-procedure care.

 What Can Affect the Price of a Vasectomy?